paybondpaybond

 • Rejected vouchers do not advance accepted_cumulative_base_units or set pending_cumulative_base_units.

 Inspect funding.accepted_cumulative_base_units and funding.pending_cumulative_base_units on verify responses and intent detail for metering state.
-Kit spend guards still enforce per-operation requested_spend_cents against the capability token — vouchers meter rail-internal Tempo spend under the same intent ceiling.
+Kit spend guards still enforce per-operation requested_spend_cents against the capability token — vouchers meter Tempo spend under the same intent ceiling.

 Challenge binding on fund and verify

-MPP challenges issued by Harbor include:
+MPP challenges include:

 ControlBehavior